 Who's in favor of packing the courts?

-The idea of packing the courts also gained traction during the presidential primary race, in which 11 candidates were "supportive" of adding justices to the bench — including California Sen. Kamala Harris, the Democratic vice presidential candidate.
-While only a few congressional Democrats have been vocal about outright support for court packing, Senate Minority Leader Chuck Schumer (D-N.Y.) said on a call that "nothing is off the table for next year" if Republicans push forward with Barrett's confirmation process.
+The idea of packing the courts also gained traction during the 2020 presidential primary race, in which 11 candidates were "supportive" of adding justices to the bench — including California Sen. Kamala Harris, now the vice president.
+While only a few congressional Democrats have been vocal about outright support for court packing, Senate Majority Leader Chuck Schumer (D-N.Y.) said on a call last year that "nothing is off the table for next year" if Republicans pushed forward with Barrett's confirmation process.
 And, of course, they did.

 Who opposes court packing?